-I was invited to review the Lufthansa Business Class experience onboard the relaunched A350 service from Singapore to Munich.
-This is a review of Business Class on the A380 from Frankfurt to Singapore for my return leg.
+I was invited to review of Lufthansa A380 Business Class experience onboard the relaunched A350 service from Singapore to Munich.
+This is a review of Lufthansa A380 Business Class from Frankfurt to Singapore for my return leg.
 All opinions are always honest and my own.
+This article was first published in October 2018 and updated in October 2019.

 The new Lufthansa A380